impetuosa/alce-tool-northwind/README.md

    These three entries are three different perspectives previously configured by my self to ease the usage.
    However, if you want to play a bit more, do not hesitate in adding new perspectives with the last button of the tool bar.

-   Once you finished, to quit Pharo you must click on the Pharo entry of the system toolbar (located on the top of the window).
+   Once you finished, to quit the application, just close the window with the close button.
-   There you will find two quitting options: Quit and Save & Quit.
+   You are going to be prompted with three options to do before quitting: "Save", "Discard", "Cancel".

-   If you quit without saving, the next time you open the application is going to be in the same status as you found it when you opened.
+   If you choose Discard, the next time you open the application is going to be in the same status as you found it when you opened.
-   If you quit saving, the next time you open the application is going to be in the same status as it is right now.
+   If you choose Save, the next time you open the application is going to be in the same status as it is right now. if you choose Cancel, the application wont close.

 ## Troubleshooting